kornelski/http-cache-semantics/README.md

 `options.cacheHeuristic` is a fraction of response's age that is used as a fallback cache duration.
 The default is 0.1 (10%), e.g. if a file hasn't been modified for 100 days, it'll be cached for 100*0.1 = 10 days.

-If `options.ignoreCargoCult` is true, common anti-cache directives will be completely ignored if the `pre-check` and `post-check` directives are present.
+If `options.ignoreCargoCult` is true, common anti-cache directives will be completely ignored if the non-standard `pre-check` and `post-check` directives are present.
 These two useless directives are most commonly found in bad StackOverflow answers and PHP's "session limiter" defaults.

 ### `storable()`